 The Federal Reserve Banks use credentials to control access to Federal Reserve Bank Services and applications.
 Based on the access levels selected, Subscribers will be issued the appropriate credentials.
 To obtain credentials for Subscribers, an EUAC must submit a Subscriber request via the EUAC Center within FedLine Home for each individual who will be authorized to access a FedLine Solution.
 To determine which services and applications your organization may need and the corresponding Subscriber access levels, please review the Subscriber Access Level Descriptions.

-Once your EUAC forms are received, a representative from the Customer Contact Center will call one of your EUACs to finalize the sign-up process and establish your organization's production date.
+Once your EUAC forms are received, a representative from the Support Center will call one of your EUACs to finalize the sign-up process and establish your organization's production date.

 Once a Subscriber's credential is created, the Subscriber and the requesting EUAC will receive the credential components and instructions via email and/or express mail service.
-If a Subscriber is issued a certificate, he or she will need to follow the FedLine Web Certificate Retrieval Procedures (PDF) to download the certificate from a website to the Subscriber's computer.
-If a Subscriber is issued a FedLine security token, the token client software (located on the CD-ROM shipped with the token) must be installed on each personal computer (PC) that will be used to access FedLine Web.
+If a Subscriber is issued a certificate, he or she will need to follow the Certificate Retrieval Procedures (PDF) to download the certificate from a website to the Subscriber's computer.
+If a Subscriber is issued a FedLine security token, the token client software provided by the Federal Reserve Banks must be installed on each personal computer (PC) that will be used to access FedLine Web.

 Step 9 - Export or Remove a Certificate (Certificate Users Only)